anthonyjn08/the-recipe-hotspot/README.md

 ### **Edit/delete recipe**

 Registered users can also edit or delete their own posted recipes.
-There is a if statement in place to make sure that only the post creator can edit or delete their post.
+There is an if statement in place to make sure that only the post creator can edit or delete their post.
 Admins/superusers can also delete other users posts but this can only be done through the admin panel.

 ### **Login/Logout/SignUp Pages**